SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Step 4 - Perform one of the following two steps:

-(Option 1) Update the ‘module.xml’ file in the JBoss JTS subsystem to refer to the Solace Resource Adapter module as a dependency (So that the JTS sub-system has access to the classes of the Solace RA for XA Recovery).
+(Option 1) Update the ‘module.xml’ file in the JBoss JTS subsystem to refer to the Solace Resource Adapter module as a dependency (So that the JTS subsystem has access to the classes of the Solace RA for XA Recovery).

 * Update the JTS module’s module.xml file which can be found in the following location: